-Jenn Beam Dowd, Ph.D., is a Professor of Demography and Population Health and Deputy Director of the Leverhulme Centre for Demographic Science at the University of Oxford.
-Her background includes training in demography, economics, and epidemiology, earning her a PhD from Princeton University and a postdoctoral fellowship as a Robert Wood Johnson Health and Society Scholar at the University of Michigan.
-Jenn's academic work focuses on statistical analyses of large data sets to better understand population health and mortality.
+Dr. Jenn Dowd is Professor of Demography and Population Health and Deputy Director of the Leverhulme Centre for Demographic Science, University of Oxford.
+She has training in Demography, Economics, and Epidemiology, earning a PhD from Princeton University and a postdoctoral fellowship as a Robert Wood Johnson Health and Society Scholar at the University of Michigan.
+Jenn's academic work focuses on statistical analysis of large data sets to better understand population health and mortality.
 She is interested in how the economic and social world "gets under the skin" to impact our biology.
 This has included deep dives into the biology of stress, infections and immune function, and the human microbiome.
 In a newly funded 5-year project from the European Research Council (ERC), she will explore reasons underlying stalling life expectancy in the U.S. and Europe.
-Jenn's interdisciplinary perspective has proved especially valuable for her work on COVID-19, which has spanned research on the demography and mortality impact of the pandemic as well as science communication through international media.
-Jenn is also a founding member and Editor-in-Chief of the social media campaign Dear Pandemic (aka, Those Nerdy Girls).
+An interdisciplinary perspective has proved especially valuable for Jenn's work on COVID-19, which has spanned research on the demography and mortality impact of the pandemic as well as science communication through international media and as a founding member and Editor-in-Chief of the social media campaign Dear Pandemic (aka, Those Nerdy Girls).